blue-yonder/tsfresh/docs/text/quick_start.rst

                                                          column_id='id', column_sort='time')

-You can now use the features contained in the DataFrame `features_filtered` (which is equal to `features_filtered_direct`) in conjunction with `y` to train your classification model.
+You can now use the features in the DataFrame `features_filtered` (which is equal to `features_filtered_direct`) in conjunction with `y` to train your classification model.
-Please see the `robot_failure_example.ipynb` Jupyter Notebook in the folder named notebook for this.
+You can find an example in the Jupyter notebook
+`01 Feature Extraction and Selection.ipynb <https://github.com/blue-yonder/tsfresh/blob/main/notebooks/examples/01%20Feature%20Extraction%20and%20Selection.ipynb>`_
-In this notebook a RandomForestClassifier is trained on the extracted features.
+were we train a RandomForestClassifier using the extracted features.

 References